Tessica Brown

 Tessica Brown (born October 20, 1980), also known as the Gorilla Glue Girl, is an American Internet celebrity.
-She is best known for her TikTok videos documenting the aftermath of her putting Gorilla Glue in her hair, which were posted and went viral in 2021.
+She is best known for her TikTok videos in 2021 that documented the aftermath of her substituting hair spray with Gorilla Glue and putting the adhesive in her hair.

 Personal life

-Tessica Brown was born on October 20, 1980 in Violet in St. Bernard Parish, Louisiana.
+Tessica Brown was born on October 20, 1980, in Violet in St. Bernard Parish, Louisiana.
 Prior to February 2021, Brown worked as the owner of a day care center, Tessica's Little Angels, and a dance team, the Dazzling Divaz, and was the mother of five children.
 Brown got engaged to Dewitt Madison in June 2020 and announced her pregnancy with their first child together and her sixth overall in March 2021.
 Brown began dating Brymon Brocks in 2021, and the two got engaged in October 2023.